-- It cannot be changed once it is implemented.
+- A grantor cannot change the trust once implemented.
 Beneficiaries named in the trust will remain beneficiaries.
 Terms in the trust will remain the same even though the beneficiaries may have experienced changes in their lives.

 - The grantor cannot access trust assets if they need them later.

-- More costly to create than a living trust and requires legal help.
+- Irrevocable trusts are more costly to create than a living trust and require legal help.

-Example of an Irrevocable Trust: Irrevocable Life Insurance Trusts (ILET)
+Example of an Irrevocable Trust: Irrevocable Life Insurance Trusts (ILIT)

-An irrevocable life insurance trust (also called an ILET) owns the life insurance policy of the grantor.
-The trust pays the life insurance premium each month, although the grantor funds the trust so that it can make the payments.
+An irrevocable life insurance trust, also called an ILIT, owns the life insurance policy of the grantor.
+The trust pays the life insurance premium each month, although the grantor funds the trust to make the payments.
 The grantor's estate is reduced in value as it transfers money to the trust to make these payments.

-Usually, when a life insurance policy pays out, the named beneficiary receives a lump sum amount.
-That money could be seized by the beneficiary's creditors, could get a beneficiary kicked off government assistance or Medicaid, or could be wasted if the beneficiary is not good at handling money.
+Usually, when a life insurance policy pays out, the named beneficiary receives a lump sum.
+The beneficiary's creditors could seize that money, get a beneficiary kicked off government assistance or Medicaid, or be wasted if the beneficiary is not good at handling money.

-Depending on the terms of the trust, an ILET can distribute insurance money immediately or the ILET can hold and manage the money and distribute it over a period of time.
+Depending on the terms of the trust, an ILIT can distribute insurance money immediately, or the ILIT can hold and manage the money and distribute it over a period of time.

 Trusts for Married Couples

-Most people assume that when one spouse dies, the surviving spouse inherits everything.
-That is not always the case.
+Most people assume that the surviving spouse inherits everything when one spouse dies.
+Everything passing to the surviving spouse's estate is not always the case.
 Ensuring the remaining spouse is cared for is one reason why married couples choose to establish a marital trust.

 When a couple chooses to set up a trust fund, they have two immediate decisions to make: